Brightlands School

 Brightlands School (or Brightlands) is a private school located in the Curzon Road suburb of Dehradun, Uttarakhand, India.
-Brightlands was established in 1958 by Mrs Narang as a school for primary students.
-After her demise, her son Ravi Narang took over the school.
-Ravi Narang died on 28 December 2020.
+Brightlands was established in 1958 as a primary school and bought by the Narang family in 1971.
+After Mrs. Narang died in 1977, her son Ravi Narang took over the school and ran it until he died in 2020.
+Following Ravi Narang’s demise, Brightlands is being run by his sister Madhu Narang.

 The school was started in Dalanwala where Windlass Apartments now stands, till it moved to Kasturba road, also known as Curzon road.
 It is a 10+2 senior-secondary level, English medium, co-educational school affiliated to the Council for the Indian School Certificate Examinations, New Delhi.
+Over the years, Brightlands has established itself as a school with a reputation for exceptional academic results.
+In 2023, on the ICSE board exams for class 10, 5 of the top 10 students in Uttarkhand were from Brightlands.
+On those same board exams, 100 out of 156 students scored above 90% and 56 students scored above 95%.
+However, the school is also notorious for not having any extracurricular activities like sports leading to the frustration of many students.